realBarry123/llama-sonification/README.md

 This project was created as part of a fellowship at Building 21, McGill University in Winter 2026 ([building21.ca/scholars/barry-yu](https://www.building21.ca/scholars/barry-yu)).
 I would like to thank the Building 21 community as well as Andy S. Yu for their endlessly inspiring support.

 ## Setup

+*Note: these commands work on MacOS and probably Linux too.*

 1. Fork the repo and install requirements:
 ```bash